cwhelchel/hunterlog/README.md

 [Discord Invite Link](https://discord.gg/DfqMVMuMnG)

 If you'd like some video style walk-throughs of setting up Hunterlog check out my [YouTube channel](https://www.youtube.com/@cainan-n9fz)

+## Bug Reporting and Support 🔍🐜

+This app is in continual development.
+Please report bugs and feature requests here on Github issues.
+In your report, please include both the app version number and the db version number.
+Both are displayed at the very bottom of Hunterlog.

+For simple questions please use the Github Discussions area, join the Discord, or email me.

 # Installation and Setup